Withholding tax Kenya - KRA

 As seen above, withholding taxes requires withheld money at source to be paid and submitted to the KRA on the expected date.
 These payments should be paid on time, and failure to do as required means the payer will face penalty charges that they must pay.
 As a taxpayer, you will be needed to take the necessary action by keeping your filings and payments updated as the withholding law requires of you.

-Are you ready to get started? sign up for our forever FREE version of Brrng CRM and customer engagement automation software now.
+Are you ready to get started?
+Sign up here for a demo of the HelloDuty CRM and customer engagement automation software now.

 Plan, engage, and analyse with ease.
 Transform your customer relationship with an all-in-one platform.